emanlove/robotframework-lsp/example-vscode/src/example_vscode/vendored/REAMDE.md

-This folder contains the `robocode_ls_core` files which are vendored on release.
+This folder contains the `robocorp_ls_core` files which are vendored on release.

-The `robocode_ls_core` files are copied at build time and are distributed along the language server (and when running the extension this folder is added to the PYTHONPATH when needed).
+The `robocorp_ls_core` files are copied at build time and are distributed along the language server (and when running the extension this folder is added to the PYTHONPATH when needed).